Hybrid Office Design: 4 Data-Driven Tips

 - Space utilization data from occupancy sensors and WiFi signals

-- Booking data from room and desk booking system
+- Booking data from room and desk booking systems

 Benefits of Data-Driven Hybrid Office Design